Alonzo Highsmith: Boxing career

 Following his football career, Highsmith became a professional boxer.
 Over a four-year career, Highsmith amassed a 27–1–2 record in the heavyweight division.
 Twenty three of those victories came by way of knockout.

 One of Highsmith's opponents in professional boxing was another former NFL player turned boxer, Mark Gastineau.

 Front office

-In 2012, he accepted a Senior Personnel Executive position in the front office of the Green Bay Packers.
+In 2012, he accepted a senior personnel executive position in the front office of the Green Bay Packers.

 On January 2, 2018, it was reported that he would be joining the Cleveland Browns as their vice president of football operations.
 On January 10, it was confirmed that Highsmith would join the Browns, just as the Vice President of Player Personnel.

 After consulting for the Seattle Seahawks in the 2020 offseason, he accepted a full-time position as a personnel executive with the team on June 12, 2020.

 On May 26, 2022, Highsmith was hired by the Miami Hurricanes to serve as the general manager of football operations.

+On February 7, 2024, he was hired by the New England Patriots to serve as a personnel executive.